 – Be clear on where you are dragging from and where you are dropping to.

-– Grasp the mouse and press the left mouse button firmly and don’t release it until you’ve reached your target
+- Grasp the mouse and press the left mouse button firmly and don’t release it until you’ve reached your target.

 Select the song by clicking on it in the play list.
 The song that will be played will appear in the left panel of the Media Player window.
 Click on the (Triangle) icon to start the song.
-Stop songs with the (square) stop icon
+Stop songs with the (square) stop icon.

-(The printed program is not sacred.
+- Do your best to see that everyone can participate and have a good time: (The printed program is not sacred.
 You can adjust it to meet the needs of the group.)

-Try to serve everyone and not to allow any one person to monopolize the dance requests.
+- Try to serve everyone and not to allow any one person to monopolize the dance requests.

 – Insert easy dances that anyone can do among more difficult dances so that everyone can participate throughout the evening.